 The Sea School sails out of Moreton Bay, delivering fun and adventurous marine expeditions that achieve practical and meaningful learning outcomes.

 We focus on skill development, connection and enjoyment through our unique Sea School curriculum, using activities such as sailing, bushwalking and sea kayaking to enhance our learning.

 Our current offerings include:

 School holiday FUN water based activities and island camping experiences for digital detox and awesome nature/friend connections

-Sail training – developing our maritime knowledge, practical sailing skills, communication, decision making and situational leadership
+Sail training programs – to develop positive communication, supportive teamwork, decision making and situational leadership skills

-Professional staff development experiences – increasing skills, awareness and responsibility for the facilitation of learning; incorporating opportunities for developing co-facilitation skills and reflection
+Professional staff development experiences – increasing skills, awareness and responsibility for the facilitation of learning; incorporating significant opportunities to develop co-facilitation skills and personal reflection

 Sailing/Kayaking/Canoeing/Bushwalking Instructor training, mentoring and assessment pathways